gusper/SongTxt-vscode/README.md

 ## Known Issues

-- Automatically kicks in for all .txt files.
-This is probably not desirable in all cases.
-Will figure out a better model soon.
 - The two commands the extension adds currently do nothing other than pop up a notification when executed.
 More to come soon there as well.

 ## Release Notes